laravel/docs/filesystem.md

 <a name="downloading-files"></a>
 ### Downloading Files

 The `download` method may be used to generate a response that forces the user's browser to download the file at the given path.
-The `download` method accepts a file name as the second argument to the method, which will determine the file name that is seen by the user downloading the file.
+The `download` method accepts a filename as the second argument to the method, which will determine the filename that is seen by the user downloading the file.
 Finally, you may pass an array of HTTP headers as the third argument to the method:

     return Storage::download('file.jpg');